WICG/web-app-launch/sw_launch_event.md

 The `launch_handler` manifest field gives web apps limited control over what should happen when a user launches their application.
 While the currently available options (`navigate-existing`, `navigate-new` and `focus-existing`) address many use cases, there are a few use cases where even more flexibility is desired.

-Both `navigate-existing` and `focus-existing` active the most recently used tab/window of an application, while sometimes an application might want to use a different tab or window to handle the navigation.
-While this behavior can be somewhat emulated with `focus-existing` by having javascript focus or navigate a different existing client, the fact that the "wrong" window gets activated first makes this a less than ideal user experience.
+Both `navigate-existing` and `focus-existing` activate the most recently used tab/window of an application, while sometimes an application might want to use a different tab or window to handle the navigation.
+While this behavior can be partially emulated with `focus-existing` by having javascript focus or navigate an existing client, the fact that the "wrong" window gets activated first makes this a less than ideal user experience.
 In other words, the existing launch handler options handle single-window and arbitrary-many-window apps pretty well, they don't support multiple-but-limited windows.

 Examples of such use cases:
 * A document editor could allow a separate window for each document, but if the user clicks a link to a document that is already open in a window, focus that window instead of opening a duplicate.